Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 Ganache-CLI: ^6.12.2
 Truffle ^5.4.18

-Requires MetaMask to run this app in the browser.
+Requires MetaMask to run this app in the browser (Chrome / Chromium or Firefox are recommended).

 NOTE: For the ``` ganache-cli ```  local deployment, please be sure to change the contract instance address in ``` ethereum/station.js ```  (see instructions below), and to paste the ``` ganache-cli ```  mnemonic into MetaMask and initialize at least THREE unique test accounts on ``` localhost port 8545 ```  before ``` npm run build ``` and ``` npm start ``` .